Reed Smith LLP - The Inside View

 Summer program

-Offers: 103
+Offers: 71

-2L Acceptances: 41 (from OCI) 7 (returning SAs)
+2L Acceptances: 36 (from Callbacks) - 8 (returning SAs)

 Reed Smith's summer program runs for ten weeks, between May and July.
-Before joining, summers are quizzed on their interests so attorneys can aim to have suitable projects lined up throughout the program.
-Work is assigned though an online portal, with recruiting managers and assignment coordinators on hand to help incomers navigate the process.
+Before joining, summers are surveyed on their interests so attorneys can aim to have suitable projects lined up throughout the program.
+Work is assigned though an online portal, with recruiting managers and assignment coordinators on hand to help Summer Associates navigate the process.
 The firm tells us that the idea is for summers “to ‘sample from the work buffet, trying their hand at a variety of legal work across many client teams.”

 Top tips for this stage: